yashints/beautiful-jekyll/_posts/2019/2019-01-14-amazon-virtual-host.md

 ## Initial research

-To try to solve desk occupancy problem, we spiked two different technologies, [Bluetooth beacons](https://en.wikipedia.org/wiki/Bluetooth_low_energy_beacon) and WiFi prob requests.
+To try to solve desk occupancy problem, we spiked two different technologies, [Bluetooth beacons](https://en.wikipedia.org/wiki/Bluetooth_low_energy_beacon) and WiFi probe requests.
 We realised we could identify who is sitting where using a mobile app and a beacon.
 We could also identify the area they are sitting at using their WiFi signal.
 But we decided to not go further on this since it arose some privacy concerns we needed to tackle before we could progress.
 It also needed a bit more thinking in terms of how exactly we wanted to tackle the challenge and whether we could solve it without knowing the exact location of a specific person. 🤔

 For our second problem we had a brain storming session where we went through many ideas and finally decided to use a mixture of service to solve this problem:

 * Facial recognition (for detecting a returning visitor or a staff)
 * A sort of Dialog component (like a Bot) to communicate
 * Speech component so we can talk to people
-* And an integration component where we fetch the required information about our peeps
+* And an integration component where we fetch the required information about our people

 At first we focused on Azure service because they had everything we needed.
 [Face API](https://azure.microsoft.com/en-au/services/cognitive-services/face/), [Microsoft Bot framework](https://dev.botframework.com/) and [Cognitive Speech services](https://azure.microsoft.com/en-au/services/cognitive-services/speech-services/) where already available.
 We decided to give them a shot using a PoC (proof of concept) and see what we can do in one week.